winkelhock/AAE1001_25_Group_5/readme.md

 The group project enabled me to gain numerous collaboration and leadership skills.
 By overseeing the project, I learnt the positive effect of adhering to mini-deadlines, i.e finishing presentation slides within a weekend and ensuring everyone stays up to date with their tasks.
 I gained some coding knowledge from the coding leader, through whom I learnt to update our code in GitHub and run it to ensure it satisfies the assessment criteria.
 Additionally, through the lectures, I was able to acquire skills to be efficient in using AI to modify and correct various code segments, making the work cleaner and easier to interpret, especially for me as a coding beginner.
 In managing task 2, which involved finding an optimum cost area based on set restraints (5% reduction cost along the jet stream and specific jet stream dimensions), I was able to understand how the AStar planner

 August, Wang Tiancheng (25095793D)

+Before this project, I had absolutely no programming background and even felt overwhelmed when I first saw the code files.
+However, I'm really interested in aircrafts and their path planning, so I made my decision to trymy best.
+At first, I struggled to even run the test cases, but I watched beginner tutorials in my free time and practiced step by step—gradually, I could not only verify the algorithm’s outputs but also spot small formatting errors in the code comments.
+In the process of completing additional tasks, I even learn more about Python.
+Our group is really collaborative, everyone focus on their tasks and help each other.
+This experience taught me that group collaboration turns daunting challenges into manageable steps.
+I didn’t just learn the basics of coding and documentation, but also how to ask for help and contribute to a team even when I’m new to a skill.
+It’s been a valuable lesson that I’ll carry into future group work.

 Manny, So Yee Man (25079801D)